 Accounts receivable are the amount the company expects to receive in the future, but sometimes not all balances are collectible.
 Hence, the company might need to estimate the uncollectable amount which is called “allowance for doubtful accounts”.

-Allowance for Doubtful Accounts is used for making provisions on the receivables.
+Allowance for doubtful accounts is used for making provisions on the receivables.
 As a result, the amount of receivables is reduced by the provisioning amount.
-Allowance for doubtful accounts is a contra account on receivables balance and shown in the balance sheet as negative current asset.
+Allowance for doubtful accounts is a contra account on receivables balance and shown in the balance sheet as a negative current asset.

 Calculate Allowance for Doubtful Accounts

-For example, on 31 December 2018, ABC Company use the A/R Aging report to make allowance on accounts receivable by allocating the percentage as below
+For example, on 31 December 2018, the company ABC uses the A/R Aging report to make allowance on accounts receivable by allocating the percentage as below

 *The percentage of each column (5%, 20%, 25%, 50%) varies from company to company based on the business industry and their own experiences.